-General Filter Action Messages Computers Networks Time limits Action Action Do not block ~ Bloc k acces s to other targets Bloc k acces s by other applications • 🗹 Gen erate au ıdit events when acces ss is denied Gen erate au dit events when acces ss is allowed ude com mand line in event Exclude command line from event Note that command line parameters can contain confidential information.
+General Fi ilter Action Messages Computers Networks Time limits Action Allow ~ Block a Block access to other targets Block a access by othe r applications • Genera ate audit event s when acces ss is denied Genera ate audit event s when acces ss is allowed e command line e command lin Note that command line parameters can contain confidential information.
 You should only show the command line if you really need this information.
 The option 'Exclude command line from event' has a higher priority than 'Include command line in event'.

-8.1.5 Use case 5: Write to a specific directory
+10.2.5 Use case 5: Write to a specific directory

 Scenario: You want to specify that a particular browser (here it's Mozilla Firefox) is not allowed to write to the Documents folder.
-Since you want to specify this for all users and not just for some users, use a wildcard.
+As you want to specify this for all and not just specific users, you will use a wildcard.

 - 1. Start out with entering a description and a Comment if required on the General tab. - 2.
-On the Filter tab, enter the path to the browser as Accessing application. - To prevent the browser from being able to write to the directory via child processes anyway, check the option. - As Access mode select Write file and enter the path with wildcard (in the example C:\Users\\\Documents\) in the File name text box.
+On the Filter tab, enter the path to the browser as Accessing application. - To prevent the browser from being able to write to the directory via child processes anyway, check the option. - As Access mode select Write file and enter the path with wildcard (in the example C:\Users\Documents\) in the File name text box.

 Propertie s ? ×

-General Filter Action Messages Computers Networks Time limits
+General Filter Action Messages Computers Networks Time limit ts

-Access ing applic cation

-C:\Prog gram File: s\Mozilla Firefox\firefo x.exe
+ing applic gram Files Firefox\firefo x.exe

-Pas: s on to cl hild proce esses
+Pas s on to cł nild proce sses

-Access mode Write file $\sim$
+Access mode Write file ' ~

-File nan nes or pa ths
+nes or pa

-C:\Use rs∖\Doc uments\ ^
+C:\Use rs\Doc uments\

 < >

-You ca o use wik doarde be ara oath oan nes must alwa Add

-TOU Ca n use wii ae, paurnan icə muət diwd ν.
+1 Add

+You ca You can use wildcards here, path names must always end with "\".

 OK С ancel Apply